Kokkinias/HFDtimeseries/README.md

 # HFDtimeseries
-R scripts and data with descriptions for X paper.
+R scripts and data with descriptions for "Time resolved multi-omics reveals diverse metabolic strategies of Salmonella during diet-induced inflammation" paper.
 All raw data is deposited at the National Center for Biotechnology Information (NCBI) under accession number PRJNA348350.
 Salmonella pangenome is available via Zenodo (10.5281/zenodo.10479610)

 16SrRNA_data
 This folder contains taxonomy (16SrRNA_taxonomy.csv), a raw feature table (16S_featuretable_paper.csv), a filtered feature table, and a relative abundance table (10readsin5samples_16S_rel_abun.csv).
 As the file name suggests, counts were filtered to ASVs with at least 10 reads in at least 5 samples.